connexcs/docs/customer-payments.md

 Below are the steps to configure IPN (Instant Payment Notification).

-Login to your Connex account and from the left menu select <b>“Setup”</b>.
+Login to your Connex account

-1. Click on Add New Setup
+1. Click on Setup
-2. Choose _My Account_
+2. Choose Integrations

 Switch to the _API_ tab and click on _PayPal IPN_.